yujiri8/yujiri.xyz/index.md

 **July 27:**
 New: [Dynamic typing is a sin](software/typing).
 Been working on that for a while.

 And get this: I implemented comment autosaving!
-It saves every in-progress comment every 10 seconds.
+It saves in-progress comments every time you make a change.

 **July 26:**
 New: [Including library code in stack traces](software/library_stack_traces) and [Stop double-counting notifs](argument/grouping_notifs).